 Be sure to communicate the importance of taking attendance and checking in with wardens too.
 No one wants to spend precious time and energy during a disaster searching for someone who has simply gone home.

-Encourage employees to prepare at home too with payroll purchasing programs (we do that!) or group purchases.
+Encourage employees to prepare at home too with payroll purchasing programs (we do that

 This article was written by Zenia Platten – Writer and emergency preparedness professional.